ElementsProject/lightning/doc/MAKING-RELEASES.md

 2. Update the contrib/pyln package versions: `make update-pyln-versions NEW_VERSION=<VERSION>`
 3. Add a PR with that release.
 4. Merge the PR, then:
-   - `export VERSION=0.9.3`
+   - `export VERSION=23.05`
    - `git pull`
    - `git tag -a -s v${VERSION} -m v${VERSION}`
    - `git push --tags`
-5. Run `tools/build-release.sh` to build the non-reprodicible images and reproducible zipfile.
+5. Run `tools/build-release.sh` to:
-6. Use the zipfile to produce a [reproducible build](REPRODUCIBLE.md).
-7. To create and sign checksums, start by entering the release dir: `cd release`
-8. Create the checksums for signing: `sha256sum * > SHA256SUMS`
-9. Create the first signature with `gpg -sb --armor SHA256SUMS`
+   - Create reproducible zipfile
+   - Build non-reproducible Fedora image
+   - Build reproducible Ubuntu-v18.04, Ubuntu-v20.04, Ubuntu-v22.04 images.
+Follow [link](https://lightning.readthedocs.io/REPRODUCIBLE.html#building-using-the-builder-image) for manually Building Ubuntu Images.
+   - Build Docker images for amd64 and arm64v8
+   - Create and sign checksums.
+Follow [link](https://lightning.readthedocs.io/REPRODUCIBLE.html#co-signing-the-release-manifest) for manually signing the release.
-10. The tarballs may be owned by root, so revert ownership if necessary:
+6. The tarballs may be owned by root, so revert ownership if necessary:
     `sudo chown ${USER}:${USER} *${VERSION}*`
-11. Upload the resulting files to github and save as a draft.
+7. Upload the resulting files to github and save as a draft.
     (https://github.com/ElementsProject/lightning/releases/)
-12. Ping the rest of the team to check the SHA256SUMS file and have them send their `gpg -sb --armor SHA256SUMS`.
+8. Send `SHA256SUMS` & `SHA256SUMS.asc` files to the rest of the team to check and sign the release.
+9. Team members can verify the release with the help of `build-release.sh`:
+   9.1 Rename release captain's `SHA256SUMS` to `SHA256SUMS-v${VERSION}` and `SHA256SUMS.asc` to `SHA256SUMS-v${VERSION}.asc`.
+   9.2 Copy them in the root folder (`lightning`).
+   9.3 Run `tools/build-release.sh --verify`.
+It will create reproducible images, verify checksums and sign.
+   9.4 Send your signatures from `release/SHA256SUMS.new` to release captain.
+   9.5 Or follow [link](https://lightning.readthedocs.io/REPRODUCIBLE.html#verifying-a-reproducible-build) for manual verification instructions.
-13. Append the signatures into a file called `SHA256SUMS.asc`, verify with `gpg --verify SHA256SUMS.asc` and include the file in the draft release.
+10. Append signatures shared by the team into the `SHA256SUMS.asc` file, verify with `gpg --verify SHA256SUMS.asc` and include the file in the draft release.
-14. `make pyln-release` to upload pyln modules to pypi.org.
+11. `make pyln-release` to upload pyln modules to pypi.org.
 This requires keys for each of pyln-client, pyln-proto, and pyln-testing accessible to poetry.
     This can be done by configuring the python keyring library along with a suitable backend.
 Alternatively, the key can be set as an environment